I Will Become the Wind

 The gas lantern fizzled to life, and Kabuto snuffed the match on the metal tray below it.
 He turned around to examine the overburdened bookshelves lining the study.
 Despite his many years working for Orochimaru, he had yet to enter this room.

 Technically, he shouldn't be in here.
 The seal on the door was designed to respond only to Orochimaru.
-Kabuto had gotten around that with a minor bit of treachery; stealing a bit of Orochimaru's blood.
+Kabuto had gotten around that with a minor bit of treachery: stealing some of Orochimaru's blood.

 Desperate times, as they say.